 Jump on the patterned trend with Ikat shades.
-They’re made from an Indonesian decorative technique that’s tie-dyed before weaving for a bright, colorful look.
+They’re made from an Indonesian decorative technique that uses tie-dye before weaving for a bright, colorful look.

 Functional Window Treatment Ideas

-If you’re looking for complete privacy, solar shades are the way to go.
+Solar shades are the way to go if you’re looking for complete privacy.
 Also called “window sunglasses,” their opaque design preserves privacy while maintaining light control.
-Solar shades have openness factors ranging from 3-14 percent, so you can select how much light you want to filter.
+In addition, solar shades have openness factors ranging from 3-14 percent, so you can select how much light you want to filter.

 Hang blackout curtains to block light completely.
 Try using blackout curtains in bedrooms if you struggle to get a restful night’s sleep.

 Thermal curtains (also known as insulated curtains or energy-efficient curtains) are great for regulating temperature.
-These curtains contain a layer of acrylic foam that prevents heat or cool air from coming in and out of windows.
-Learn how to make DIY thermal curtains here.
+These curtains contain a layer of acrylic foam that prevents heat or cool air from coming in and out of the windows.

 Soundproof curtains absorb and reduce noise.
-If you live in a noisy neighborhood or work or study from home, considering hanging soundproof curtains in your home.
+If you live in a noisy neighborhood or work or study from home, consider hanging soundproof curtains in your home.
 Soundproof curtains can also block light and regulate temperature.
-Check out our guide to soundproof curtains here.

-Bring all your window treatment ideas to life with Kwik-Hang’s easy-install, damage-free curtain rod brackets.
+Bring all your curtain ideas to life with Kwik-Hang’s easy-install, damage-free curtain rod brackets.
 Just align the brackets to your window frame, tap them in with a hammer and hang curtains and drapes instantly — no leveling or drilling needed.
 Install perfect curtains every time without having to measure!